utkuozbulak/pytorch-cnn-visualizations/README.md

 ## Class Specific Image Generation
 This operation produces different outputs based on the model and the applied regularization method.
-Below, are some samples produced with VGG19 incorporated with Gaussian blur every other iteration.
-Note that these images are generated with regular CNNs with optimizing the input (rather than the model weights) and not with GANs.
+Below, are some samples produced with **VGG19** incorporated with Gaussian blur every other iteration.
+The quality of generated images also depend on the model, **AlexNet** generally has green(ish) artifacts but VGGs produce (kid of) better images.
+Note that these images are generated with regular CNNs with optimizing the input and **not with GANs**.

 <table border=0 width="50px" >
 	<tbody>